Shopify/draggable/src/Draggable/Plugins/Mirror/MirrorEvent/README.md

 Read-only property for the mirror element, which is also a copy of the `originalSource` element.
 The mirror follows your mouse/touch movements.

+**`mirrorEvent.passedThreshX: Booolean`**
+Read-only property for whether or not the mirror's threshold has been exceeded in the x axis.

+**`mirrorEvent.passedThreshY: Booolean`**
+Read-only property for whether or not the mirror's threshold has been exceeded in the y axis.

 ## MirrorDestroyEvent

 `MirrorDestroyEvent` gets triggered before the mirror gets removed from the DOM.